TomasMos/FlightFlexPay/replit.md

-# FlightPay - Flight Booking with Payment Plans
+# Splickets - Flight Booking with Payment Plans

 ## Overview
-FlightPay is a modern flight booking application that allows users to search for flights and book them with flexible payment plans.
+Splickets is a modern flight booking application that allows users to search for flights and book them with flexible payment plans.
 The application enables customers to pay just 20% upfront and spread the remaining amount over installments, making travel more accessible.

 ## User Preferences
 Preferred communication style: Simple, everyday language.